ABOUT ALPINE RUNNING

 1. A great time.

 4. Amazing & challenging courses - personally marked by your race directors.

 6. Great volunteers.

 7. A local beneficiary.
 Our way of giving back to the communities we run in.

 Trevor Hostetler has been developing nationally recognized courses in the Pacific Northwest for over 8 years.

-Alpine Running was formed in 2017 after 3 decades spending countless days in the alpine environment of the Cascade Mountains.
+Alpine Running was formed in 2017 after 3 decades in the alpine environment of the Cascade Mountains.
 Initially, Trevor spent these days alpine climbing, "racing" to get to the summit via ridges or sheer rock or ice faces.
 The summit was only a small part of these forays into the high country.
 It was the kinship that formed and remained between old friends and new, more adventures planned, unforgettable memories seared into the brain and a deeper appreciation for life, others and the wild places.